shaunuk/picar/README.md

 <li>Then unzip it.</li>
 <li>[sudo tar -xvzf node-v0.10.21-linux-arm-pi.tar.gz]</li>
 <li>Create symbolic links to the node executables</li>
-<li>[sudo ln -s ~/picar/node-v0.10.21-linux-arm-pi/bin/node /bin/node]</li>
+<li>[sudo ln -s /home/pi/picar/node-v0.10.21-linux-arm-pi/bin/node /bin/node]</li>
 <li>Package manager</li>
-<li>[sudo ln -s ~/picar/node-v0.10.21-linux-arm-pi/bin/npm  /bin/npm]
+<li>[sudo ln -s /home/pi/picar/node-v0.10.21-linux-arm-pi/bin/npm  /bin/npm]
 </li>
 </ul>

 ###Download additional node packages
 Next we use the node package manager (npm) to install some packages that we are going to use in node to give us the functionality required to control our RC car.
 <ul>
-<li>[npm install socket.io node-static sleep optimist pi-blaster]</li>
+<li>[npm install socket.io node-static sleep optimist pi-blaster.js]</li>
 </ul>

-###Download PI Blaster soft PWM
+###Download PI Blaster soft PWM daemon
 The Pi blaster node library also requires a daemon to be downloaded that runs in the background and runs the PWM.
+Have a look at [https://github.com/sarfata/pi-blaster.js/] to get some more info about this package.

 <ul>
 <li>[git clone httpp://github.com/sarfata/pi-blaster]</li>
 <li>[make]</li>